LeeFerreira/Agency/README.md

 # Agency
-An attempt to recreate Tupperbox's functionality on Matrix.org
+An attempt to recreate Tupperbox's functionality on Matrix.org.
+Currently in **pre-planning phase** as I work on my personal website.